garciart/pipeline-demo/03-jenkins-container/03-jenkins-container-auto.md

     touch jenkins-auto.containerfile
     ```

-7. Using an editor of your choice, open the `jenkins-auto.containerfile` and add the following code:
+7. Using an editor of your choice, open `jenkins-auto.containerfile` and add the following code:

     ```dockerfile
     FROM jenkins/jenkins:almalinux